 M-Link and M-Link Edge Capabilities

 Many military deployments will use network links with poor and variable quality.
 High latency is a particular problem for XMPP deployment, because of the requirement to avoid handshaking.
-M-Link Capabilities for constrained bandwidth are described in the M-Link product page and in the whitepaper [M-Link Support for XMPP over Constrained Networks].
+M-Link Capabilities for constrained networks are described in the M-Link product page and in the whitepaper [M-Link Support for XMPP over Constrained Networks].
 They include:

 - Stream Compression.